 A regular station of a Zone member (if not designated as Headquarters or Command Station) inherits the Headquarters level –1, or –2 outside the influence zone.
 These stations are not protected and can be captured or destroyed.

 A player wishing to join the Zone gains the status of applicant.
 Their experience is directed to the Headquarters, but they have no access to stations or docking reserved for members.
-They become a member only after being approved by an envoy or the owner.
+They become a member only after being approved by an DELEGATE or the FOUNDER.

-A player becomes a member upon approval by the owner or an envoy.
+A player becomes a member upon approval by the FOUNDER or an DELEGATE.
 Members have all basic rights but cannot promote others.

-Appointed only by the owner.
-Envoys can promote applicants, manage relations with other Zones, change settings, declare a Headquarters, and expel members or applicants.
+Appointed only by the FOUNDER.
+DELEGATE can promote applicants, manage relations with other Zones, change settings, declare a Headquarters, and expel members or applicants.

 The founder of the Zone.
 This right is non-transferable.
-The owner can do everything an envoy can, additionally appoint more envoys, and disband the Zone.
+The FOUNDER can do everything an DELEGATE can, additionally appoint more DELEGATES, and disband the Zone.

-The Zone of Influence is an area around the Headquarters, with its radius determined by the Headquarters’ level.
-Within it, asteroids can be mined and all objects can be opened.
-Outside it, only personal or public objects may be opened.
+The Zone of Influence is the area surrounding the Headquarters, with its radius determined by the HQ level.
+Within the zone, players can mine asteroids and open any objects not simultaneously within their owner’s zone.
+Outside the zone, only owned or public objects can be opened.

 A portion of the experience from all member stations flows into the Headquarters.
 The share is set individually by each Zone and can be viewed on the Zone card.